sergous/angular5-course/README.md

 Additional custom functionality:
 1. ProductItem have 'In cart: #' with current quantity of this product in Cart if any.
 2. ProductItem have input box with quantity to add to Cart, by default value is 1.

+### Task 3, item 7

+Click on Version to zoom font size to 150%.

+### Task 4, item 1

+1. Use currency pipe for price in product list and cart list.
+3. Use date with format for cart list item updatedAt field.
+3. Use uppercase for category in product list and cart list.

+### Task 4, item 2

+Use async pipe for cart list.

+### Task 4, item 3

+Use orderBy pipe for cart list.